Stress relief through muscle relaxation

 If you’ve got only a few minutes, try this relaxation exercise on just your arms, shoulders and face.
 You’ll be surprised at how well it works.

 Making muscle relaxation work for you

 While you’re doing this relaxation exercise, it might help to imagine yourself in a quiet, serene setting.
-You could picture yourself in your favourite place, like the garden, or imagine you’re in a forest, by a river or on the ocean.
+You could picture yourself in your favourite place, or imagine you’re in a garden or forest, by a river or on the ocean.
 Keep imagining yourself in this place for a while.

 As you’re doing the exercise, make sure to look after your body – don’t tense a body part if you’re worried that you might hurt yourself.

 This muscle relaxation technique can be very useful if you haven’t been sleeping well.
 In this case, do it just before you go to bed.
 In fact, you might feel very tired after this exercise.

 You can get more detailed exercises on YouTube, online and in books on stress relief and management.